Hyatt Place Hotel

 Location: Pawtucket, Rhode Island

-The Potter Burns Elementary School Project was comprised of complete renovation of the existing building.
-ACC work included the complete rehabilitation of the building envelope including new roofing, windows, entrance stairs, ramp and canopy.
-The project also included the installation of innovative electrical systems, lighting, hydraulic elevator, HVAC, plumbing, fire protection systems, and new technology.
+The Potter Burns Elementary School Project was comprised of the complete renovation of the existing school building.
+ACC's work included the complete rehabilitation of the building envelope including new roofing, new windows, and a new main entrance with stairs, ramp and canopy.
+The project also included the installation of innovative electrical systems, lighting, hydraulic elevator, as well as new HVAC, plumbing, fire protection systems, and new technology.

 The interior of Potter Burns was completely demolished and refurbished with new interior walls and floors and finishes at the cost of $ 1,300,000.00; the existing windows and entrances were replaced at a cost of approximately $880,000.00 and the exterior masonry was repointed and restored.
 The project also included over $ 750,000.00 in hazardous materials abatement costs

 Additionally, a new entrance plaza was constructed at the rear of the building leading to a new playground area.

 Construction commenced in September 2016 and was completed prior to the opening of school in August 2017

 A ribbon cutting ceremony was held May 26, 2017 to celebrate the opening of the Lincoln Woods Beach Pavilion Project

 Lincoln Woods State Park is located in one of Rhode Island's most densely populated urban areas and is a popular retreat attracting nearly one million visitors each year, offering fresh-water swimming, trout fishing, hiking, horseback riding, ice fishing, ice skating, and many other recreational opportunities.